AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 **Campaign v8 is ideal for organizations that need:**

-* **High-volume campaigns** - Send millions of messages with improved performance and reliability
+* **High-volume campaigns** - Send millions of messages with improved performance and reliability (20M operations/hour)
 * **Enterprise scalability** - Grow your database and campaigns without performance concerns
 * **Modern web user interface** - Intuitive, responsive Campaign Web UI for faster campaign creation and improved user experience
-* **Cloud-native benefits** - Leverage automatic updates, managed infrastructure, and elastic scaling
+* **Cloud-native benefits** - Leverage automatic updates, managed infrastructure, elastic scaling, and proactive monitoring
 * **Long-term support** - Campaign v8 is Adobe's strategic platform with extended support, while previous versions will reach End of Support in the coming years
 * **Reduced IT overhead** - Eliminate infrastructure management and upgrade planning
+* **Advanced capabilities** - AI Assistant, rich push, enhanced SMS, Adobe Experience Platform integration

+**For Campaign Standard users:**

+Campaign Standard users are now eligible to transition to Campaign v8 Managed Cloud Services.
+Key benefits include:

+* **Familiar interface** - The Campaign Web UI shares many similarities with Campaign Standard, minimizing the learning curve
+* **Feature parity** - Key Campaign Standard capabilities have been added to v8 (Dynamic Reporting, Centralized Branding, REST APIs, Landing Pages, Visual Fragments)
+* **Enhanced support** - Top-notch assistance with smooth transition and ongoing platform monitoring
+* **Data migration** - All your data from Campaign Standard is imported with minimal disruption
+* **Consistent user experience** - Continue working with familiar workflows and interface

+**For Campaign Classic v7 users:**

+Campaign v8 brings substantial improvements while maintaining core Campaign capabilities:

+* **Dual interface** - Access both the powerful client console and modern Campaign Web UI
+* **Better performance** - Significantly improved query performance and data processing
+* **Cloud benefits** - Automatic upgrades, security patches, backup/recovery managed by Adobe
+* **Modern architecture** - Enhanced FFDA architecture with PostgreSQL for better scalability

 **When to consider migrating:**

 * Your current Campaign instance handles large data volumes (millions of profiles)
 * You're experiencing performance issues with complex workflows or targeting
 * You want to reduce infrastructure management and maintenance costs
-* You need seamless integration with other Adobe Experience Cloud solutions
+* You need seamless integration with Adobe Experience Cloud or Adobe Experience Platform
 * You're planning a major upgrade or infrastructure refresh anyway
-* **You want future-proof technology** - Campaign Classic v7 and Campaign Standard will reach End of Support, making v8 the strategic long-term solution
+* **You want future-proof technology** - Previous versions will reach End of Support
-* **Your team needs a modern interface** - The new Campaign Web UI offers a more intuitive, accessible experience for marketers
+* **Your team needs a modern interface** - The Campaign Web UI offers better accessibility for marketers

 **Migration considerations:**

-* Automated migration is not yet available - Adobe provides migration support and guidance
+* Adobe provides migration support, guidance, and tools
 * v8 is Managed Cloud Service only (no on-premise or hybrid deployment)
-* Some technical implementations may differ from v7 - review the [compatibility matrix](compatibility-matrix.md)
+* Some technical implementations may differ - review the [capability matrix](https://experienceleague.adobe.com/en/docs/campaign-web/v8/start/capability-matrix){target="_blank"}
 * Data migration and testing require planning and resources
+* **For Campaign Standard users** - Transition is designed to be smooth with minimal workflow disruption

 **Next steps:**

 Contact your Adobe representative to:

 * Assess your migration readiness and timeline